 Concrete labour market and education efforts and their unequal effects across different geographical areas in Denmark, including islands.

 The effects of given political or other initiatives in the field of education and the labour market.

 Developing new understanding of dynamics that affect labour and education markets.

 CRT works in different ways with all four parts of what you traditionally call the tourism product: Accommodation, dining (i.e. food), transport and attractions (activities, experiences).

 Danish tourism is a mature tourism without big growth outside the larger cities, which is why innovation and investments are needed.

-Danish tourism is challenged regarding the tourists’ assessment of quality versus price, and there is a need for improvement of tourism products, service and experiences.
-At the same time, we see a development in both terms of accommodation and transport.
+Danish tourism is challenged regarding tourists’ assessment of quality versus price and there is a need for improvement of tourism products, services and experiences.
+At the same time, we see a development in terms of both accommodation and transport.

 How are tourism companies managing with the competition in the last 10-15 years?

 How to improve the quality of service, product and experience without raising the price?

 What is needed to promote innovation in small tourism businesses?
 And can business models be developed for products that are developed / marketed across companies?